CALICO: Computing Annihilators from Linear Identities Constraining (differential) Operators: Baikov representations

 Using \textsc{CALICO}, we find 8 first-order annihilators of degree 1 and 1 first-order annihilator of degree 2.
 We find that these, combined with some symmetry relations, are sufficient for a complete reduction to master integrals.
 We also empirically found that this twist admits 9 independent second-order annihilators of degree 1, which however are not required for the reduction to master integrals.

 For this example, we used symmetry relations found with the help of the private package \textsc{FFIntRed}.
 For this purpose, we used the momentum representation of this integral family and searched for shifts of loop momenta which map generalized denominators into each other -- modulo permutations of external momenta which do not change the two invariants $s_{12}$ and $s_{23}$.
 It was sufficient to generate these symmetries up to rank $s=1$.
 These supplementary identities generally introduce an additional scalar product $k_2\cdot p_1$ which is not a linear combination of the 8 generalized denominators.
 This is, however, easily removed by taking suitable linear combinations of symmetry relations.
+We thus simply generated symmetry relations in momentum space involving integrals with rank $s=0,1$, and used Gauss elimination to remove from them integrals having the unwanted scalar product $k_2\cdot p_1$.

 The reduction yields 8 independent master integrals, in agreement with the traditional Laporta algorithm in momentum space.
 A possible choice of them is

 We also found differential operators $\hat O_{s_{12}}$ and $\hat O_{s_{23}}$ as first-order operators of degree 1.
 Using this, we take derivatives of the master integrals (cfr.\ eq.~\eqref{eq:dIalpha}) which, combined with the linear relations above, yield a system of differential equations for the master integrals.